Sé, Hungary

 Sé (German: Scheibing) is a village in Vas county, in the west of Hungary, located near the border with Austria.

 Location

-Sé is located 5 km west of Szombathely, the banks of the river Arany.
+Sé is located west of Szombathely.

 Origins of name

 The word Sé is from Hungarian séd, "brook".

 History

 A water pipe passed here in the Roman age.
 Parts of water pipe have been found in the village.

 The population of the village was 415 in 1901.